 At Mount Pleasant, we are passionate about providing the best possible learning opportunities for everyone.
 We aim to develop resilience, independence and resourcefulness in our pupils in order to give them the skills - as well as knowledge - that they need to be prepared for life.
 Our children are taught to understand that learning is a lifelong skill; one that makes a difference to their lives now and in the future.
 Ensuring that our children are active and involved in their learning, enables them to achieve to their highest potential in all aspects of their education. .
+Below you will see how our curriculum is organised, our teaching and learning intentions and how we evaluate impact.
 A fundamental part of our curriculum is our Darwin Values.
 This set of values underpins everything that we do, teaching skills that will prepare our pupils for life.
 Children work through school, acquiring and developing these skills in a variety of areas and achieving Darwin Awards at key points in their journey.
 Details of this can be found at the bottom of this page.

 Throughout the academic year, we continue to review and improve the broad and balanced curriculum offered to our children here.
 We are keen to develop children’s interest in the arts: music, art and design, dance and drama.
 We have a specialist music teacher who teaches classes weekly and offers opportunities for individual and group instrumental tuition.
 We enrich the curriculum further by extending opportunities through visiting performers and school trips to a variety of places.
 There are a wide variety of after school clubs available to our children, such as: sports, computing, art, debating, cooking, drama and many more.
 A specialist performing arts company - 'Top Hat' - run a drama club, offering our children the opportunity to develop singing, acting, dance and performance skills.